noob-hackers/ipdrone/README.md

 # Ipdrone
-get your victim's location by his/her ip address in Termux from ipdrone in simple steps
+Get your victim's location by his/her ip address in Termux from ipdrone in simple steps

 # Installation and usage guide